tkuboi/csc365WebAppExampleStepByStep/steps/step6/README.md

+#STEP 6: add a command and a page to execute a transaction.
 1. copy TransactionServlet.java included in this directory to /src/main/java/edu/calpoly/csc365/example1/controller/.
 2. copy transaction.jsp included in this directory to /src/main/webapp/.
 3. build and run the project.